 P.O.
 Box 1571, Ocala, FL 34478

-Panel members will receive the applications immediately after July 29 to review and score individually.
-Before August 13, the panel will meet as a group to compare scores and determine the final recommendations by a majority vote.
+Panel members will receive the applications immediately after July 14th to review and score individually.
+Before August 11th, the panel will meet as a group to compare scores and determine the final recommendations by a majority vote.
 Applicant organizations should include all pertinent information in the application packet and must NOT contact panelists directly.
-Make certain to complete the section of thegrant for Contact Person so that panelists can reach the organization if they have questions.
+Make certain to complete the section of the grant for Contact Person so that panelists can reach the organization if they have questions.

 GRANT APPLICATION TIMELINE

 June 1- July 7, 2017